frontendweekly/virga/11ty/posts/2020-04-30-creating-plugins-for-eleventy.md

 [`eleventy-plugin-blog-tools`](https://github.com/brob/eleventy-plugin-blog-tools) by Bryan Robinson is why I thought about making plugin at first.

-I have 3 blogs including this one and they all use same 5 filters and 2 transforms.
+I have 3 blogs including this one, and they all use same 5 filters and 2 transforms.
 I update these scarcely but whenever I do, I have to do it 3 times.

-This is the very problem I'm trying to fix it with my soon to be created plugins and this is where MOLLE comes in.
+This is the very problem I'm trying to fix it with my soon-to-be created plugins and this is where MOLLE comes in.

-MOLLE is where I place my tiny plugins and I want to tryout monorepo using [Lerna](https://lerna.js.org/).
+MOLLE is where I place my tiny plugins, and I want to tryout monorepo using [Lerna](https://lerna.js.org/).
 While I could have published my plugins at npm, but I also want to try [GitHub Packages](https://github.com/features/packages).

 This is where my journey begins.